Fundamental Limits of Quantum Sensors for Gravitational Wave Detection: Introduction

 \emph{First}, direct quantum detection of gravitational waves through internal atomic coupling faces a $\sim\!10^{35}$ transducer gain deficit relative to laser interferometry.
 This deficit arises from the small Mechanism~A transducer gain ($G_A \sim 10^{-20}$) and the exact vanishing of first-order energy shifts for all $J = 0$ clock states, and exceeds any projected quantum enhancement.

 \emph{Second}, for detectors that exploit light propagation, the quantum improvement achievable is set by the detector's noise architecture.
 The fraction of total noise power that quantum technologies can address---which we denote $\beta$---bounds the maximum enhancement as $\mathcal{E}_{\mathrm{max}} = 1/\sqrt{1-\beta}$.
 For LISA ($\beta \sim 0.09$), even perfect quantum sensors yield $\mathcal{E} \approx 1.04$.
-For ground-based detectors at high frequencies ($\beta \sim 0.9$), squeezed vacuum provides $\mathcal{E} = 1.8$--$2.4$.
+For ground-based detectors at high frequencies ($\beta \sim 0.9$), squeezed vacuum provides $\mathcal{E} = 1.6$--$2.1$.

-\emph{Third}, atom interferometric detectors exploit the same light-propagation coupling mechanism to access the 0.01--10~Hz band---a frequency range inaccessible to all other detector architectures---with quantum superposition and coherent manipulation as essential elements of the measurement.
+\emph{Third}, atom interferometric detectors exploit the same light-propagation coupling mechanism to access the 0.01--10~Hz decihertz band, which lies between the LISA and LIGO bands and is not covered by either operating ground-based detectors or the approved LISA mission.
+Other concepts have been proposed for this band~\cite{Mandel2018}; atom interferometers are distinguished within it by using freely falling atoms as inertial test masses---immune to suspension thermal noise---with common-mode rejection of laser phase noise, alongside an active demonstrator program.
+Quantum superposition and coherent manipulation are essential elements of the measurement.

 The paper is organized as follows.
-Section~\ref{sec:coupling} derives the three coupling mechanisms, establishing the transducer gain hierarchy that determines the viability of each approach.
-This includes the complete three-dimensional matrix element calculation for the gravitational wave--atom interaction and the generalization to multi-electron clock atoms.
-Section~\ref{sec:direct} evaluates specific proposals for direct quantum detection using their own published parameters, showing that the coupling mechanism---not the sensor---is the limiting factor in each case.
-Section~\ref{sec:noise} develops the noise architecture analysis and applies it to LISA, quantifying how much improvement quantum technologies can provide when the coupling mechanism is viable.
-Section~\ref{sec:atom_interf} presents atom interferometric detectors, which exploit the same light-propagation mechanism as laser interferometry to access the mid-band gap.
-Section~\ref{sec:ground} contrasts the space-based results with ground-based detectors.
-Section~\ref{sec:discussion} discusses implications across the gravitational wave spectrum, including the nanohertz band and quantum network proposals.
+Section~\ref{sec:coupling} derives the three coupling mechanisms and the transducer gain hierarchy, including the complete three-dimensional matrix element for the gravitational wave--atom interaction and its generalization to multi-electron clock atoms.
+Section~\ref{sec:direct} applies this to concrete direct-detection schemes using their published parameters.
+Section~\ref{sec:noise} develops the noise architecture analysis and applies it to LISA.
+Section~\ref{sec:atom_interf} presents atom interferometric detectors, which exploit the same light-propagation mechanism to access the mid-band gap.
+Section~\ref{sec:ground} contrasts these with ground-based detectors, and Section~\ref{sec:discussion} discusses implications across the spectrum, including the nanohertz band and quantum network proposals.

 Throughout, we adopt the Misner--Thorne--Wheeler (MTW) sign convention for the Riemann tensor~\cite{MTW1973}, use SI units, and employ the metric signature $(-,+,+,+)$.